 There are many schemes offering funding for international undergraduate students and particularly funding for international graduate students to study at Oxford, as well as schemes to help students already at Oxford travel abroad.

 Oxford has official clubs and societies for people interested in, or who have a connection to, many different countries and regions.

 Oxford alumni in the United States

 Oxford has a large number of alumni groups around the world.

 As would be expected, Oxford has a considerable and impressive list of prominent American alumni, including:

-- Alain Locke, philosopher and architect of the Harlem Renaissance
+- Alain Locke, philosopher and writer, first African-American Rhodes scholar;

 - Rachel Maddow, radio and television host